 It will also contain an open-air car park and a row of shops not connected to the mall.

 Boomerang closed after Easter with cabins presently being removed ahead of Woolworths settling in May (story continues below).

 Also in South Gippsland, Inverloch’s Mollers Caravan Park has sold for c$8 million; it was also marketed for its potential to make way for a housing project

-Last year, developer Hamptons Development Group won approval to subdivide the Rondor Caravan Park at Barwon Heads into 43 residential lots.
+Last year, Hamptons Development Group was permitted to subdivide Barwon Heads’ Rondor Caravan Park as 43 residential lots.

-In Portsea, developer Bourkscope is building houses on a caravan park site it bought in 2007 for $2.1 million.
+In Portsea, Bourkscope is building dwellings on a former caravan park it bought for $2.1m in 2007.

 At Torquay, former Richmond Football Club president Clinton Casey, has completed apartments and a resort on the ex-Zeally Caravan Park – a property which cost him $12.5m in 2003.